Shahmeerali723/Typescript-Exercise/exercise26/readme.md

-## 25. Alien Colors #1: Imagine an alien was just shot down in a game.
-Create a
-variable called alien_color and assign it a value of 'green', 'yellow', or 'red'.
+## 28. Stages of Life: Write an if-else chain that determines a person’s stage of life.
+Set a value for the variable age, and then:

+• If the person is less than 2 years old, print a message that the person is a baby.

+• If the person is at least 2 years old but less than 4, print a message that the person is a toddler.

+• If the person is at least 4 years old but less than 13, print a message that the person is a kid.

+• If the person is at least 13 years old but less than 20, print a message that the person is a teenager.

+• If the person is at least 20 years old but less than 65, print a message that the person is an adult.

-• Write an if statement to test whether the alien’s color is green.
-If it is, print a message that the player just earned 5 points.
+• If the person is age 65 or older, print a message that the person is an elder.

-• Write one version of this program that passes the if test and another that fails.
-(The version that fails will have no output.)

 Initialize Typescript in your Project.